amcolex/umsg/README.md

 pip install umsg-gen
 ```

 Prepare your topic .json file (see [topic definition]#How-to-define-a-topic) with your messages.
-And save them in a seperate directory such as '\messages'
+And save them in a separate directory such as '\messages'

 Run: